protesilaos/notmuch-indicator/README.md

 ```

 These form a string which realistically is like: `@50 😱1000 💕0`.
+Each component is clickable: it runs `notmuch-search` on the
+applicable `:terms`.

 The user option `notmuch-indicator-refresh-count` determines how often
 the indicator will be refreshed.
 It accepts a numeric argument which